-In this section, we present our empirical test for non-competitive pricing; assess the robustness of the test on Monte Carlo simulations; and discuss our application to China, including the data and methods of acquiring markups.
+In this section, we present our empirical screen for non-competitive pricing; assess the robustness of the screen on Monte Carlo simulations; and discuss our application to China, including the data and methods of acquiring markups.

-A. Test for Non-Competitive Pricing
+A. Screen for Non-Competitive Pricing